AcceRL: A Distributed Asynchronous Reinforcement Learning and World Model Framework for Vision-Language-Action Models: AcceRL: A Fully Asynchronous Training Framework

-where $B$ is the batch size and $T_{max}$ is the maximum wait time.
-Once computed, actions are returned to the corresponding Rollout Workers to continue the rollout.
-After a sequence is completed, the collected data is packaged into a trajectory $\tau$ and stored in the replay buffer $\mathcal{B}$:
+While macro-asynchrony removes global barriers, the second level of asynchrony eliminates micro-level idle bubbles caused by step- and episode-level long-tails.
+Traditional tightly coupled simulation and inference suffer from severe straggler effects and poor GPU batching due to highly variable environment step times and episode horizons.
+To overcome this problem, AcceRL decouples physical interaction from policy inference via an Inference-as-a-Service paradigm.

-where the standardized notation is defined as follows: \begin{itemize} \item $o_{t}$: Observations (e.g., pixel-level images) received from the environment at time step $t$. \item $a_{t}$: Actions inferred by Inference Workers and executed by the Rollout Workers at time step $t$. \item $r_{t}$: Rewards received from the environment based on $(o_t, a_t)$. \item $\mu_{t}$: Policy logits used for off-policy correction. \item $v_{t}$: Value estimates for each observation $o_t$ in the trajectory. \item $\tilde{v}_{T+1}$: Bootstrapped value for the observation at $T+1$, used for value targets. \item $\text{done}$: Termination flag indicating if the episode reached a natural end. \end{itemize}
+Rollout Workers manage environment instances.
+After generating an observation $o_t$, they send asynchronous requests to a centralized inference pool and then suspend immediately to avoid local computation delays.
+Every Inference Worker maintains a request queue $Q$ and trigger batched forward passes using a dynamic window mechanism to balance GPU utilization and latency:

-By decoupling environment interaction from model inference, the system enables the deployment of interaction tasks on cost-effective CPU platforms while centralizing inference on high-performance GPUs.
-This architecture ensures robust resource isolation and maximizes batching efficiency during the inference process.
+where $B$ is the target batch size, $t_{now}$ is the current timestamp, and $T_{max}$ is the maximum allowable wait time since the oldest request's arrival $t_{first}$.
+Computed actions are then returned to the respective workers.